 Avocado Hemp Seed Toast Recipe

-To make avocado hemp toast, you’ll need:
+To make avocado hemp toast, you’ll need these simple ingredients.

 - 1 avocado